skeeeon/api-gateway/README.md

 ## Performance Optimization

-The gateway is optimized for performance through:
+The gateway is optimized for performance through several mechanisms:

+### HTTP Connection Pooling
+- Optimized connection pooling for PocketBase communication
+- Persistent connections with configurable limits (100 max idle connections)
+- Reduced latency by eliminating connection establishment overhead
+- Connection keepalive for improved throughput
+- Configurable timeout settings to prevent connection leaks
+- Support for HTTP/2 when available

 ### Caching
 - In-memory caching of user and role data